Nikita Haikin

-Nikita Ilyich Haikin (Никита Ильич Хайкин, ניקיטה איליץ' חייקין; born 11 July 1995) is a professional footballer who plays as a goalkeeper for Bodø/Glimt.
-Born in Israel, he represented Russia at youth level.
+Nikita Ilyich Haikin (Никита Ильич Хайкин, ניקיטה איליץ' חייקין; born 11 July 1995) is a professional footballer who plays as a goalkeeper for Eliteserien club Bodø/Glimt.
+Born in Israel, he has represented Russia at youth level.

 Early life

 Haikin was born in Netanya, Israel, to a family who emigrated from Russia to Israel.
-His father is businessman Ilya Haikin.
-In 1997, as a two year old baby, his family moved back with him to Moscow, Russia.
+His father Ilya is a businessman.
+In 1997, as a two-year-old baby, his family moved back with him to Moscow, Russia.

-Aside from having Israeli and Russian citizenships, Haikin is also a British national.

 Club career

-Aged 7 Haikin began his youth career at FSHM Torpedo-Moscow.
+Aged seven, Haikin began his youth career at FSHM Torpedo-Moscow.
 Nikita was also a part of Dinamo Moscow academy before moving to England.

 In September 2013, Haikin went on trial with Reading following his release from Chelsea.

 Haikin made his professional debut in the Israeli Premier League for Bnei Yehuda Tel Aviv on 25 February 2017 in a game against Maccabi Tel Aviv.

 He then ran out of the contract and joined Hapoel Kfar Saba for one season.

 In March 2019 he signed a contract with Eliteserien club Bodø/Glimt with whom Nikita became a silver medalist in his first season and won, in two consecutive seasons, the Norwegian League championship in 2020 and 2021.
 Haikin played in the UEFA Europa League where Bodø/Glimt played the likes of Milan at San Siro, AS Roma at the Stadio Olimpico, and Celtic F.C. at Celtic Park.

 On 25 January 2023, after being released by Bodø/Glimt, Haikin signed a short-term contract with English Championship club Bristol City until the end of the season.
 Haikin was released by Bristol City on 21 March 2023, re-signing with Bodø/Glimt the same day, on a contract until the summer of 2026.

 On 17 April 2025, during the second leg of Bodø/Glimt's UEFA Europa League tie against Lazio, Haikin saved two penalty kicks, helping the team become the first Norwegian club to reach the semi-finals of a European competition.
+During the 2025–26 UEFA Champions League, Haikin played a key role in helping his club reach the round of 16.
+He made a total of 68 saves, surpassing the previous competition record set by Thibaut Courtois in 2021–22.